ontopic-vkg/destination-tutorial/README.md

 This Docker-compose file uses the mapping `vkg/dest-solution.obda`.

 You can see it in Protégé by opening the ontology `vkg/dest-solution.ttl` in a different window.

+Example SPARQL queries are available at http://localhost:8080/ .

 ## To know more